"

 • Define annotation and describe how to use it to identify, extract, and reflect on the information you need from an article

 Annotation and reviewing literature does not have to be a solo project.
 If are working in a group, you can use the Hypothes.is web browser extension to annotate articles collaboratively.
-You can also use Google Docs to collaboratively annotate a shared PDF using the commenting feature and write collaborative notes in a shared document.
+You can also use Google Drive and Adobe Acrobat to collaboratively annotate a shared PDF using the commenting feature and write collaborative notes in a shared document.
+Zotero also allows you to share annotations and PDFs across a group.
 By sharing your highlights and comments, you can split the work of getting the most out of each article you read and build off one another’s ideas.

 In this section, we present common annotations people make when reading journal articles.
 These annotations are adapted from Craig Whippo and Raul Pacheco-Vega.
 If you are annotating on paper, I suggest using different color highlighters for each type of annotation listed below.
 If you are annotating electronically, you can use the names below as tags to easily find information later.
 For example, if you are searching for definitions of key concepts, you can either click on the tag for [definitions] in your PDF reader or thumb through a printed copy of article for whatever color or tag you used to indicate definitions of key terms.
 Most of all, you want to avoid reading through all of your sources again just to find that one thing you know you read somewhere.
 Time is a graduate student’s most valuable resource, so our goal here is to help you spend your time reading the literature wisely.

-Personal reflections are all about you.
-What do you think?
-Are there any areas you are confused about?
-Any new ideas or reflections come to mind while you’re reading?
-Treat these annotations as a means of capturing your first reflections about an article.
+Critical reflections are all about you.
 Write down any questions or thoughts that come to mind as you read.
 If you think the author says something inaccurate or unsubstantiated, write that down.
-If you don’t understand something, make a note about it and ask your professor.
+If you don’t understand something, make a note about it and ask your professor if the answer isn’t easy to find.
 Don’t feel bad!
 Journal articles are hard to understand sometimes, even for professors.
 Your goal is to critically read the literature, so write down what you think while reading!
 Table 4.2 contains some questions that might stimulate your thoughts.

 Abstract What are the key findings?
 How were those findings reached?
 How does the author frame their study?